-AusSeabed is currently developing a suite of pre-survey tools that allow one to view the current extent of national bathymetry data holdings, consult a map of national seabed mapping priority areas, and interact with an upcoming survey register.
-These tools are aimed at providing seabed mappers with information to promote collaboration in areas of common interest and eliminate repeat collection.
-This initiative is likely to benefit all parties by reducing overall costs and leading to more efficient collection efforts in Australian waters.
+AusSeabed is currently developing a suite of pre-survey tools to view the current extent of national bathymetry data holdings, consult a map of national seabed mapping priority areas, and utilise a survey coordination tool to register and query upcoming surveys.
+These tools are aimed at providing seabed mappers with information to promote collaboration in areas of common interest and eliminate effort duplication.
+This initiative is likely to benefit all parties by reducing overall costs and facilitating more efficient data collection in Australian waters.

-Seamap Australia is a complementary mapping and analysis service that provides information about the Australian shelf (e.g. seafloor imagery, habitat classification) that may also inform proposed mapping areas (Lucieer et al., 2017).
+Seamap Australia is a complementary mapping and analysis service that provides information about the Australian shelf collated from data providers (e.g. seafloor imagery, habitat classification) that may also inform proposed mapping areas (Lucieer et al., 2017).

-2.1.1 Existing Data coverage
+2.1.1 Existing data coverage